-The unqualified approving opinion as to the legality of the 2014 Notes will be rendered by McCarter & English, LLP, Boston, Massachusetts, Bond Counsel to the State Treasurer.
-The proposed form of such opinion of Bond Counsel is attached to this Official Statement as Appendix D. Certain legal matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, Boston, Massachusetts.
-Certain legal matters will also be passed upon by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. of Boston, Massachusetts, as Disclosure Counsel to the Commonwealth.
+The unqualified approving opinion as to the legality of the 2019 Notes will be rendered by Locke Lord LLP, Boston, Massachusetts, Bond Counsel to the Treasurer.
+The proposed form of such opinion of Bond Counsel is attached to this Official Statement as Appendix D. Certain legal matters will be passed upon for the Underwriters by their counsel, Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts.